 Capitol Experience Day goes beyond a simple tour.
 It is designed to teach critical thinking, civil discourse, and the governing process through an interactive lineup of a state legislator, executive branch official (e.g. attorney general, lieutenant governor, etc.), and a Supreme Court justice.

-By the end of the day, students have a thorough understanding of the Nebraska unicameral and their role as citizens in the state’s legislative process.
+Students also engage in a mock committee hearing, in which they deliberate a piece of current legislation of their choice from different viewpoints.
+By the end of the day, students have a greater understanding of the Nebraska unicameral and their role as citizens in the state’s legislative process.

 “This day is always eye-opening to our students.
-I always enjoy seeing and talking with the students after (Capitol Experience Days) — they take themselves and school more seriously.
+I always enjoy seeing and talking with the students after (Capitol Experience Day) — they take themselves and school more seriously.
 Thank you again for making this day possible!” — Kate Damgaard, Lincoln Public Schools

 A sample agenda is included below, but please note that Capitol Experience Day is customizable to various age groups and subject matters.
 Additionally, Civic Nebraska has worked with teachers to develop related lesson plans that meet state social studies, English, and reading standards.

 For more information and to schedule your Capitol Experience Day, please reach out to Chris McCurdy, education specialist, at firstname.lastname@example.org.